JamesWoolfenden/pike/README.md

 Feel free to submit PR or Issue if you find an issue or even better add new resources, and then I'll take a look at merging it ASAP.

+**Note on Placeholder Resources:** Some resources in the lookup maps (particularly GCP organization, folder, and billing-level resources) are marked with `placeholder` entries.
+These resources are recognized by Pike but do not have empirically validated IAM permissions because they require organization-level access or specialized account types that are difficult to test.
+When Pike encounters these resources, it will not error, but the permissions have not been validated through actual resource lifecycle testing.

 **CAVEAT** The outputs of this tool are your first step, if you have AWS, you can now generate resources partially, there are no conditions and even partial resources are wild-carded (for now).
 (for AWS)minimum